KnairdA/nixos_home/README.md

 This repository fully describes my current NixOS user environment in a completely reproducible manner using [home-manager](https://github.com/rycee/home-manager/).
 Coupling this with the declarative system configuration in [nixos_system](https://code.kummerlaender.eu/nixos_system) I am able to trivially maintain a common computing environment across multiple machines.
-Furthermore it is possible to reproduce this environment on a new computer within half an hour given a sufficiently good network connection.
+Furthermore it is possible to reproduce this environment on a new computer in the time it takes to download and build the derivations.

 ## Overview